kozalosev/DeskChan-Launcher/README.md

 ### Why do we need 2 modules?

-I consciously going to maintain both modules in the future.
-Maybe someday it will be changed, but for now they have its own specialties and exclusive features, which will be covered below.
+I am intentionally maintaining both UI modules as they both have unique features that are based on CLI or GUI workflow.
+Such features are briefly described in the next sections.

-#### Command line module
+#### Command line interface module

 <div align="center">
     <img src="https://i.imgur.com/ViQzRQv.png">
 </div>

-Actually, this module may be called as the main one.
-At least today, it supports a lot more features and options than its "competitor".
+Command line module can be considered as more stable and has more features compared to the GUI one.

 By default, it:

 - uses the system language;
 - installs DeskChan into the directory of the same name if cannot find it already installed and up to date;
-- and launches the application.
+- launches the application.

-But it supports a certain amount of arguments.
-Some of them just configure various options, but the others are supposed to alter the behavior completely.
-Here they are (this list is likely to be expanded in later releases):
+As usual it supports command line arguments that allow users to configure various aspects of the launcher's work, listed below:

 | Argument                     | Description                                                                                                                                                                                                                                                                         |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |